-Alaska's MMIS and Fiscal Agent vendor is Xerox (now Conduent); they are also the vendor for the Alaskan SLR.
-Xerox provides an EHR Help Desk in support of the Alaska SLR.
-Xerox also providers issue resolution should problems arise in the operation of the SLR.
-Xerox also, in conjunction with DHSS and the other states utilizing the Xerox SLR, develops the requirements for CMS mandated changes (such as the recent 2015-2017 changes) for the SLR and implements the changes for each state.
+Conduent is also the vendor for the Alaska SLR.
+Conduent provides an EHR Help Desk in support of the Alaska SLR Conduent also provides issue resolution should problems arise in the operation of the SLR.
+Conduent also, in conjunction with DHSS and the other states utilizing the Conduent SLR, develops the requirements for CMS mandated changes for the SLR and implements the changes for each state.

-Alaska also contracts for post-payment audit services, and Technical Assistance with the development of IAPDs, SMHP, outreach strategies, conducting an environmental scan, and conducting the MITA 3.0 SS-A.
+Alaska also contracts for post-payment audit services, and technical assistance with the development of IAPDs, SMHP, outreach strategies, and conducting an environmental scan.